 I’m an active member in a number of Facebook groups where DIY’ing is the happening thing to do.
-Along the way, I’ve been able to observe what sort of FAQ are out there.
-As a result, I’ve have had the opportunity to teach others a little basic information about product safety and efficacy.
-Many DIY enthusiasts are discovering that formulating cosmetics goes beyond what the mommy blog or beauty blogger with DIY “recipes” would like them to believe.
+Along the way, I’ve been able to observe what sort of frequently asked questions are.
+As a result, I’ve have had the opportunity to teach others a little basic information about product safety and efficacy when and where needed.
+Many DIY enthusiasts are discovering that making products for body, bath and home goes beyond what the mommy blog or beauty blogger with DIY “recipes” would like them to believe.
 As people learn that it’s not as cut and dried or as easy as the bloggers and fellow DIY enthusiasts make it sound, they are asking questions.
 Some of which are fairly simple and straightforward while some are more complicated and beyond what can be taught on social media or even a long blog post.

-Instead of spending hours trying to answer all the questions in the many group threads that are popping up, I decided to start answering some of the frequently asked questions I see here on my blog.
-Today, I’m going to share a few of the FAQ and facts about DIY foaming soaps, which seems to be a hot DIY topic and project at the moment.
+Instead of spending hours trying to answer all the questions and tags I get on social media, I decided to start answering some of the frequently asked questions I see here on my blog.
+Today, I’m going to share a few of the FAQ and facts about DIY foaming soaps, which seems to be a hot DIY topic and project.
 Other water-based products are closely related so you may see mention of those in this article as well.
-So let’s get started with the first Ask The Formulator feature article, shall we?
+So let’s get started with the first Ask The Formulator article, shall we?

 QUESTION: If I add water to my liquid soap to use it in a foamer dispenser, do I need a preservative?

 ANSWER: YES!
-Although soap is generally self preserving due to it’s high pH, anytime you add water, witch hazel, aloe vera gel or juice, vinegar, hydrosols/hydrolats or other similar additives to “thin down” the liquid soap so it will work in the foamer pump, you are changing the pH of the mix and providing a breeding ground for microorganisms to thrive in.
+Although soap is generally self preserving due to it’s high pH, anytime you add water, witch hazel, aloe vera gel or juice, vinegar, hydrosols/hydrolats or other similar additives to “thin down” the liquid soap so it will work in the foamer pump, you are increasing the water that’s available and changing the pH of the mix.
+Thus providing a breeding ground for microorganisms to thrive in.
 You may not see them or smell them, but they are there, lurking, partying with their friends, reproducing and attaching to your skin, sink, drying towels, etc. It’s sorta like an unsupervised and out of control rave party……for yuckies.

 QUESTION: But I add essential oils to my diluted/foaming liquid soap.
 Doesn’t that kill any bacteria, mold or fungi and preserve it?